![]() | Stearns Wharf, The Pier |

 Description

 There are lots of ways to enjoy the pier.
 We call it "the pier" because Stearns Wharf sounds, well, stern, and the pier is a whole lot more fun than that!
 It's nice to stroll along the pier and look out on either side of you at the breathtaking views of Santa Barbara and East Beach.
 There are plaques up along the pier that explain the wildlife, such as the kelp forests below, the blue herons that relax in the sun, or how the moon shapes the tides.
 It makes for an interesting read.
-On weekends at the base of the pier, Arlington West is set up in the sand at West Beach.
-It is a memorial to the soldiers who have died in Iraq.
-Each soldier's name is on a white cross, and family members travel from far away to remember their loved one.
-It's very sad to see how many crosses there are.
+Rows of flags wave in the wind, enthralling little tikes, as does the dolphin fountain at the base of the pier.

-Something we always do when we go to the pier is get icecream!
-It's a really yummy brand there, especially the Rocky Road icecream!
+Something we always do when we go to the pier is get ice cream!
+It's a yummy brand there (Thrifty), especially the Rocky Road ice cream!
 You can eat it on the benches behind the ice cream parlor overlooking the ocean.
 The views of Santa Barbara backed by the Santa Ynez mountains are breathtaking.
-On Sunday afternoons there is live Jazz atop the stairs where the wineshop is.
+On Sunday afternoons there is live Jazz atop the stairs beside the wine shop.
 The wine shop doesn't own the balcony up there so anyone can go up and enjoy the views!
 Walk to the very end of the pier and you will might see seals hanging out on buoys not far from shore.
 They make some great noises!
+Blue herons and pelicans hang out at the end of the pier, completely tame and unafraid of all the people.
+It's fun to watch them.
+Kids like to stand on the huge compass at the end of the pier.
+Once we even saw a baby whale swimming around between the pier and the harbor.

 You can drive onto the pier if you want and it's fun to hear it creak beneath you!
 You park all the way at the end and get your parking validated when you buy icecream, a meal, or a souvenir.